DarshanRokkad/Data_Science_Project_Template/README.md

 │          │     ├── __init__.py
 │          │     │
 │          │     ├── stage_01_data_ingestion.py        <-- module used to create a data ingestion configuration object and then ingest data into local machine
 │          │     │
-│          │     ├── stage_02_data_transformation.py   <-- module used to create custom model by using vgg-16 as base model and modify/add few fully connected layers at last
-│          │     │
 │          │     ├── stage_03_model_trainer.py         <-- module used to train custom model using training and validation data
 │          │     │